 If you would like to use your property in Spain for short-term rental, many city councils such as Barcelona require you to register your property.
 (Hotels are complaining that they have strict regulations, then short-term rental units should have these regulations too.)

 A unit is defined as short-term if the renter can sign up immediately for a slot sometime in the future, for a period of days, weeks, or months (up to 3 months), usually via third-party websites.
 The regulations term such a rental unit as a "tourist apartment".
 Renting a room in your house is generally not subject to these regulations.

-Catalunya government FAQs (English)
+Catalunya government FAQs about renting out your property (English)

 Our service includes the following:

 If there is an inspection of the property, and it is determined that renovations are required, the city council imposes a tax of 3,35% on the cost of the renovation.